 Similar to Action Alternative 1a, implementing this alternative would be expected to result in no significant adverse hazardous materials, waste, or site contamination impacts.
 As mentioned earlier in Section 3.1, based on a REC identified as part of a Phase I ESA conducted for the proposed land acquisition and modernization effort, GSA conducted limited Phase II investigations.
 According to the assessment, based on visual and field-screening evidence during drilling and the analytical results of the samples, it appears that no impact to the shallow subsurface soil exists in the areas investigated.
-However, an area of impact to the soil vapor appears to be present.
-As a result, GSA is currently conducting additional Phase II investigations, the results of which will be provided in the Final EA.
-Should the additional investigations result in the identification of soil and/or groundwater contamination, the GSA would coordinate with the TCEQ to ensure that any and all appropriate mitigative/corrective measures be implemented to fully provide for the safety and protection of construction workers, port staff, the travelling public, and the environment.
-As a result, no adverse impacts would be anticipated.
+However, an area of impact to the soil vapor appeared to be present.
+As a result, GSA conducted additional Phase II soil and vapor investigations.
+As part of these additional investigations, three more soil vapor samples were collected.
+All results were below USEPA standards (see Appendix F).
+Based on visual and field-screening evidence during drilling and the analytical results of the samples, it appears there has been no impact to the shallow subsurface soil on the northern portion of the site or in the deeper areas closer to groundwater on the southern portion of the site, the two areas investigated.
+An area of impact to the soil vapor appears to be present on the northern, more highly-elevated portion of the TXDOT property.
+However, no such impact appears to be present on the southern portion of the site closer to the areas of the BOTA property slated for excavation.
+As a result, no adverse construction-related impacts would be anticipated.

-Implementing this alternative would not be anticipated to result in significant adverse impacts as a result of hazardous materials or waste products utilized, generated, or disposed of as part of the modernization efforts.
-Similarly, future on-going port operations would not be expected to involve the use or disposal of hazardous materials or waste other than small amounts of cleaning supplies, solvents, batteries, etc. As mentioned earlier in Section 2.6.2.6, as part of implementing this alternative, a 24-hour spill response program would be implementing in coordination with the El Paso Fire Department would be implemented.
+Implementing this alternative would not be anticipated to result in adverse impacts as a result of hazardous materials or waste products utilized, generated, or disposed of as part of the modernization efforts.
+Similarly, future on-going port operations would not be expected to involve the use or disposal of hazardous materials or waste other than small amounts of cleaning supplies, solvents, batteries, etc. As mentioned earlier in Section 2.6.3.6, as part of implementing this alternative, a 24-hour spill response program would be implemented in coordination with the El Paso Fire Department.
 The construction contractor, in accordance with all applicable laws and regulations, would conduct all substantial equipment maintenance at an off-site location.
 On-site equipment repairs (within the established storage or staging area) would be limited to routine daily maintenance and repairs.
 Any generated wastes would be recycled or disposed of according to all applicable regulations.
 All construction debris would be recycled or disposed of at an approved landfill in accordance with all applicable federal, state, and local laws and regulations.
 Similarly, any hazardous wastes generated during the construction (including oils, lubricants, fuels, solvents, asbestos, lead-based paint, PCB containing materials, mercury, etc.) would be disposed of in accordance with all federal, state, and local regulations.
 The contractor would be required to adhere to all federal guidelines pertaining to solid waste disposal, including (but not limited to) EO 13514 and EO 13423.
 As a result, no adverse impacts would be anticipated.